Edinburgh’s food scene doesn’t get the attention it deserves. Perhaps it’s because Scottish cuisine has a bad reputation (which I think is unfair).

-At Elephants & Bagels you get to create your own bagel from scratch.
-You get to choose the type of bagel and pick your own fillings (so many options!).
+At Elephants & Bagels, you get to create your own bagel from scratch.
+You can choose the type of bagel and pick your own fillings (so many options!).

 6. Cafe Grande

 Located on the atmospheric Cockburn Street, this Mediterranean bistro serves an array of delicious dishes, including vegetarian and vegan options.

 The place itself has a very Mediterranean ambiance, and it also has a small outdoor seating area.

 8. The Standing Order (George Street, New Town)

 The Standing Order is possibly my top favourite restaurant in Edinburgh.
-I love everything about this place – the food, the atmosphere and the service.
+I love everything about this place – the food, the atmosphere, and the service.

 Housed in a former bank building on George Street, this Wetherspoon pub serves a large selection of staple meals at a very good price.
 I’ve tried a variety of dishes at this place, including burgers, salads and baked potatoes, and I never had a bad meal.

-The only downside about this place is that it tends to be very busy throughout the day, so you won’t always find a vacant table (make sure to check every room in the building).
+The only downside about this place is that it tends to be very busy throughout the day, so you won’t always find a vacant table (though make sure to check every room in the building!).